 The intentional mixture of experience levels and diverse backgrounds is one of the signature strengths of the program.

 “At the heart of TTL is helping teachers reach all students.
 Whether you are preparing for the classroom yourself or are an experienced teacher preparing to improve teaching and learning on a wider scale, our goal is to provide you with the knowledge and skills to lead others in learning.”

-After completing the Teaching and Teacher Leadership Program, you will have a deeper understanding of the following competencies that explore how to:
+After completing the Teaching and Teacher Leadership Program, you will be able to:

 - Leverage your knowledge and skills to lead others in joyful, equitable, rigorous, and transformative learning.

 - Analyze instruction for the purpose of improving it.